RicardoLera/EmbeddedNet/README.md

 Current Main Task: **Implement Transfer Learning**

 Other Tasks:
- - Make a single file with all 3.4M parameters (do it AFTER implementing everything else because it makes it much harder to debug).
  - Implement recursive training.
  - Streamline import/export functions both in C and in Python.
  - Finish commenting all functions.